Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

    - **No warnings found**: Skip to Step 4 to continue upgrading.
    - **Warnings found**: Continue to Step 3 to resolve them.

-:::info Conflicting compatibility messages
+:::info Inconsistent Fusion warnings and `dbt-autofix` logs

-You may see deprecation warnings about packages not being compatible with Fusion, while **dbt autofix** indicates they are compatible. **dbt autofix is the source of truth**—it has additional context that deprecation warnings don't yet have.
-This conflict is temporary and will be resolved within a couple of weeks.
+You may see <Constant name="fusion" /> deprecation warnings about packages not being compatible with <Constant name="fusion" />, while **dbt autofix** indicates they are compatible.
+Use **dbt autofix as the source of truth** because it has additional context that <Constant name="fusion" /> warnings don't yet have.
+This conflict is temporary and will be resolved as soon as we implement and roll-out `dbt-autofix`'s enhanced compatibility detection to <Constant name="fusion" /> warnings.

 :::